 Although completing detox removes the immediate dangers of polysubstance abuse, it is not an effective standalone treatment for an addiction to alcohol and Benadryl.
 Detox must be followed by evidence-based, comprehensive addiction treatment that includes therapy to help you learn more about the roots of your addiction and better understand the triggers that further addictive behaviors.

 Therapy for substance use disorders often includes different types of psychotherapy.
 The most common type of therapy used in addiction treatment is cognitive-behavioral therapy or CBT.
-Cognitive-behavioral therapy focuses on encouraging the person to analyze and examine their behaviors and thoughts to understand the causes of their addiction better.
+Cognitive-behavioral therapy focuses on encouraging the person to analyze and examine their behaviors and thoughts to better understand the causes of their addiction.

 As treatment advances, they are encouraged to modify their thoughts and behaviors to promote healthier and safer responses to events, situations, and people that would once have resulted in turning to substances as a coping mechanism.

 Find the Right Treatment Plan at We Level Up, NJ

 Polydrug abuse can lead to severe consequences.
 If you’ve tried to quit in the past but ended up using Benadryl and alcohol again, that’s a clear sign you need professional help.
 Get them the safest help they need and deserve.
 Our team at We Level Up NJ specializes in creating an ideal environment for a future free of substances.